Solo Star: Critical reception

-Release and promotion

-The album was released in December 2002 in Japan, while it was released in United States following month.
-It under-performed in the United States, selling 112,000 copies according to Nielsen SoundScan, and dropped off the chart five weeks after its debut.
+Promotion

 The only two singles released from the album, the N.O.R.E.-featured "Feelin' You (Part II)" and the Neptunes-produced "Crush" (also known as "Don't Fight the Feeling"), failed to chart on the Billboard Hot 100.
 The album is no longer in print and the online music website iTunes does not sell the album.
 A re-recording of "Crush", with vastly different instrumental and harmonies and featuring Papa Reu, was included on the movie soundtrack for The Fighting Temptations which stars Solange's sister Beyoncé.
 This re-recording was renamed "Don't Fight the Feeling" to match the movie poster's tagline.
 The album was promoted with the Solo Star Tour in 2003.

+Chart performance

+Solo Star was released in December 2002 in Japan, with a United States release following the next month.
+It underperformed in the United States, debuting and peaking at number 49 on the Billboard 200 and dropping off the chart five weeks after its debut.
+The album also reached number 23 on the Top R&B/Hip-Hop Albums.
+By May 2008, Solo Star had sold a total of 112,000 copies, according to Nielsen SoundScan.